-- ♠ This equipment can be dangerous if not used properly.
-Safe operation is the responsibility of the operator. - ♠ Do not start or operate the truck or any of its functions or attachments, from any place other than the designated operator's position. - ▲ Inspect your lift truck before operating at the start of day or shift.
-Before putting your truck to use, check the operation of the controls and all systems. - ⚠ Protect yourself.
+- A lift truck can be dangerous if not used properly.
+Safe operation is the responsibility of the operator. - A Do not start or operate the truck, or any of its functions or attachments, from any place other than the designated operator's position. - A Inspect your lift truck before operating at the start of each shift.
+Before putting your truck to operating, check the operation of the controls and all systems. - ▲ Protect yourself.
 Do not operate truck without a DRIVER'S OVERHEAD GUARD unless conditions prevent its use.
 Do not remove overhead guard unless specifically authorized.
 Use special care if operation without this safety device is required.